 When you’re shopping for medical loans, it’s a good idea to get quotes from multiple lenders to ensure you find the best personal loan for your needs.
 Below are some of the key factors you’ll want to compare.

-You’ll want to look for the lowest possible APR when taking out a medical loan because it can help lower your monthly payments and total costs of borrowing.
-More of your monthly payment will go towards principal, which means your loan simply doesn’t cost as much.
+- APR: You’ll want to look for the lowest possible APR when taking out a medical loan because it can help lower your monthly payments and total costs of borrowing.

-Origination fees are upfront fees you pay to get a loan.
+- Origination fees: Origination fees are upfront fees you pay to get a loan.
 Sometimes, the amount of the origination fee is added to your loan balance; it can also be deducted from your loan proceeds.
-For example, if you pay a 2% origination fee on a $10,000 loan, you’d either borrow a total of $10,200 (and receive $10,000 in loan proceeds) or receive $9,800 in upfront cash.
+Not all lenders charge these fees.

-You’ll also want to pay attention to what each lender requires for a successful application.
+- Application requirements: You’ll want to pay attention to what each lender requires for a successful application.
 Some lenders, for example, restrict their loans only to people with excellent credit scores, while others will look beyond imperfect credit when evaluating an application.
 Many lenders also allow you to have a cosigner if you can’t qualify for a loan on your own.

-You should always look at the big picture to make sure you’re getting monthly payments you can afford with a loan that provides the funds you need for care.
+- Loan terms: Pay attention to the loan amount, type of interest rate, repayment period, and additional fees.
+You should always look at the big picture to make sure you’re getting monthly payments you can afford with a loan that provides the funds you need.

 Although medical loans can be a good way to pay for medical expenses, they aren’t the only option.
-Below are some other sources of financing worth considering.
+Below are some other sources of financing.

 If you go this route, make sure your provider accepts the credit card — and compare the rates and terms with other general-purpose credit cards to see if you’re actually getting a good deal.

-If you are interested in more specific medical loan pages, you can find additional resources below:
+If you are interested in more procedure-specific medical loans, you can find additional resources below:

 Author: Christy Rakoczy